-TMJ, or temporomandibular joint disorders, cause pain to the jaw joint and the muscles that control the jaw.
+TMJ, or temporomandibular joint disorders, cause pain to the jaw joint and the muscles that control jaw movement.
 This is because the temporomandibular joints connect the jawbone to the skull.
 Common symptoms of this disorder can include frequent jaw or tooth pain.

 If you suffer from chronic headaches or find yourself frequently clenching your teeth, you may have a TMJ disorder.
-Dr. Sahil Goyal and Dr. Anshu Goyal offer restorative dental treatment to patients at the Frederick Center for Dentistry in Frederick, MD.
+Dr. Sahil Goyal and his team also offer restorative dental treatments at the Frederick Center for Dentistry.

 What Causes TMJ Disorders?